Parsemus supports study of metformin to fight COVID-19

 The Parsemus Foundation funded the University of Minnesota’s investigational new drug (IND) application to the Food and Drug Administration to launch the multi-center randomized controlled clinical trial of the use of metformin as a COVID-19 treatment and prevention method.
 See the full press release here.

-If the metformin clinical trial proves to reduces hospitalization by about 50-60%, as evidenced by observational data, it could potentially prevent thousands of hospitalizations each day in the United States.
+If the metformin clinical trial proves to reduce hospitalization by about 50-60%, as evidenced by observational data, it could potentially prevent thousands of hospitalizations each day in the United States.
 With generics available for less than $4 per month from manufacturers around the globe, metformin also has the advantage that it can be used immediately and inexpensively worldwide.

 Additional funding is needed to complete the clinical trial.
 Please contact info@parsemusfoundation.org for more information on this funding opportunity.
 Visit our COVID-19 page for more details on our support of the search for inexpensive, promising treatments.